by Ngoc

 Bad bots are really interested in your wp-login page.

-Even if bots are unsuccessful in logging onto your site, they may attempt to do so, consuming server resources.
 Therefore, y ou can block them by redirecting your login page to a custom login URL (using Perfmatters or WPS Hide Login).
 And then you can enable bot protection in Cloudflare’s settings.

 Step 1: Download and install Wordfence.